Opel Manta: Rally and special versions

 The Manta 400 was produced in a total of 245 specimens following the homologation regulations by FISA (today FIA).
 But the i400 also spawned some other "i" models: The first was the i200 which basically was a GSi model Manta B with most of the Manta 400's appearance.
 700 were made and are still considered a collector's item.
-The i200 used a tuned 2.0E engine delivering 125 PS.
+The i200 used a lightly tuned 2.0E engine delivering 125 PS.
 There was also the i240, which is rarer as only 300 were produced, it is fitted with the i400 engine block but using a normal eight-valve cast-iron head from the 2.0E engine.
 First presented at the 1985 Geneva Motor Show, it produces 136 PS and has a claimed top speed of 200 km/h.

 Also Irmscher themselves tried building the Manta with their own specs.
 The reason they were used for the 400 project was that in 1977 they had taken a 1977 Manta B 1.9S and put in a 2.8-litre H spec engine from the Opel Admiral of that time.
 Success was limited, even though the cars were on display at the 1977 Geneva Motor Show.
 The cars had been painted in some special colours giving it the nickname "Paradiesvogel" (Bird of Paradise) because of the rainbow like colour theme on the cars.
-However they did produce 28 specimens with the 2.8H engine delivering 150 PS and 220 Nm of torque.
-The cars are considered extremely rare today.
+However they did produce 28 units fitted with the 2.8H engine delivering 150 PS and 220 Nm of torque.